melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 one that is consistently divided near Point Conception, the STAT examined estimates of catch in numbers from a separate study [@Albin1993] that used a finer spatial resolution in the northern subregion (including SLO County).
-Over the period 1981-1986, numbers of vermilion rockfish landed in SLO County was found to be roughly equal to the numbers of vermilion rockfish landed in all California counties north of SLO County (Table \@(tab:albin-allocate)).
+Over the period 1981-1986, numbers of vermilion rockfish landed in SLO County were found to be roughly equal to the numbers of vermilion rockfish landed in all California counties north of SLO County (Table \@ref(tab:albin-allocate)).
 Therefore, to approximate catches north and south of Point Conception from 1980-1989, the STAT reduced the ‘southern’  subregion annual catch (which included SLO County) from 1980-1989 by an amount equal to the northern subregion catch during the same period, and doubled the northern subregion catch.
 On average, this ‘moves’ the estimated SLO County catch from the southern region to the northern region from 1980-1989, creating